 Now there’s really no limit to what you can learn at home and usually for free.
 With the invention of YouTube came video tutorials for every manner of things, learn a language, how to repair your computer, how to bake the perfect cake, etc. Anything you would like to learn or know can usually be found on YouTube.

 Another great thing that has come from the advancements in technology is long distance learning.
 Long distance home learning is now a thing and many courses can be taught by teachers over skype.
 This has made learning more convenient and accessible for those who might not have been able to get access to classes or research material in the past.
+If you’re looking for a home tutor you can also find lots of information online, whether it’s a Physics tutor, Psychology tutor or another tutor you will be able to find the best tutor for your needs online.

 So, whether you love or hate how technology has changed the way we learn there’s no denying it has and will continue to do so as technology continues to advance.
 Maybe, one day, we will have robots teaching in classes, or is that a bridge too far?
 You decide…